 Eating too much fiber or taking a fiber-based stool softener

-Contaminating the stool sample with urine
+Urine in the stool sample

-Taking certain medicines such as orlistat
+Taking certain medicines, such as orlistat

 How do I get ready for this test?